Kaleidoscope Vision Anxiety Symptoms

 Kaleidoscope vision could be a symptom of a medical emergency.
 Be sure to discuss this symptom with your doctor.
 Read our medical advisory for additional information about anxiety symptoms.

-Regarding the anxiety symptom kaleidoscope vision, being anxious activates the body’s survival mechanism, also called the stress response or the fight or flight response.
+When kaleidoscope vision is caused by anxiety, , being anxious activates the body’s survival mechanism, also called the stress response or the fight or flight response.

 The stress response causes many body-wide changes that give the body a “boost” of energy and resources when danger is detected.